mihailistov/mihailistov.ca/_posts/2023-02-21-creating-this-website.md

     gem install --user-install bundler jekyll

-Finally it complained that I didn't have the PATH exported: \`You don't have \[PATH \]in your PATH, gem executables will not run." while using "gem install --user-install bundler
+Finally it complained that I didn't have the PATH exported: `You don't have [PATH ]in your PATH, gem executables will not run.` after running `gem install --user-install bundler`

 Since I use zsh, I added the following to my `~/.zshrc` file:

     export GEM_HOME="$(ruby -e 'puts Gem.user_dir')"
     export PATH="$PATH:$GEM_HOME/bin"

-That finally allowed me to install the required gems for jekyll.
-Bit of a headache, it's no wonder that people are paying for a solution such as [https://www.rubyonmac.dev/](https://www.rubyonmac.dev/) but I wanted to save $49 USD.
+That finally allowed me to install the required Gems for Jekyll.
+Bit of a headache, it's no wonder that people are paying for a solution such as [Ruby on Mac](https://www.rubyonmac.dev/ "Ruby on Mac"), but I wanted to save $49 USD.

 ### Deciding on a Theme